mu-semtech/mu-cl-resources/README.md

   - *Line 1* contains `define-resource person`, which indicates that we'll create a new endpoint which we will name `person` in this file.
 It is most customary to use a singular name for this name.
   - *Line 2* specifies that the RDF class to which the person belongs in the triplestore is [foaf:Person](http://xmlns.com/foaf/0.1/Person).
   - *Line 3* specifies a singular property of the person.
 The JSONAPI will assume content of type `string` is stored in the json key `data.attributes.name` (because of `:name`).
-This value is connected to our resource in the triplestore by the perdicate [foaf:name](http://xmlns.com/foaf/0.1/name).
+This value is connected to our resource in the triplestore by the predicate [foaf:name](http://xmlns.com/foaf/0.1/name).
 Note that this word may contain dashes, but not capitals (capitals are ignored).
   - *Line 4* indicates the URI to use in the triplestore when we create new resources of this type.
 The supplied url is postfixed with a UUID.
-Line 5 specifies the endpoint on which we can list/create/update our resource.
+  - *Line 5* specifies the endpoint on which we can list/create/update our resource.
 In our case, requests to `/people` are mapped to this resource.

-Assuming the foaf prefix is defined, we can make this example slightly easier to read.
+Assuming the foaf `prefix` is defined, we can make this example slightly easier to read.
 Note the use of `s-prefix`.

     (define-resource person ()
       :class (s-prefix "foaf:Person")